 - Those receiving Income Support (IS) or Universal Credit (UC) and financially supporting themselves and/or a dependent (ie child or partner living with them).

 - Young people in receipt of Disability Living Allowance (DLA) or Personal Independence Payments (PIP) in their own right as well as Employment Support Allowance (ESA) or Universal Credit in their own right.

 - A DISCRETIONARY BURSARY The bursary is assessed individually according to need for students in need of financial support with costs to enable them to stay in education.

 The bursary will be paid in termly instalments and will be conditional on the student maintaining good attendance.
 We will be expecting students who qualify to have an attendance rate of above 95% to guarantee full payment.

 In order to ensure that the monies are distributed fairly we will require to see supporting documentation for household income such as P60, Tax Credit Award Notice, evidence of benefit awards or evidence of self-employment income.
 Please be assured that all such information given to the school in support of an application will always be treated in the strictest confidence.

-If you feel that your son/daughter may be eligible for the full or the conditional award and you wish to apply for a bursary for them, please contact Mr Smith by either by letter or e-mail by Monday 3rd November or, if you require more information, please do telephone me at school.
+If you feel that your child may be eligible for the full or the conditional award and you wish to apply for a bursary for them, please contact the Post 16 Office either by letter or e-mail (email@example.com).
+Should you require further information then please do not hesitate to contact us.